 1. Go to your page menu in your word processor if you haven’t already done so

 2. Change the width and height to the dimensions of your trim size.
 This is exact and means that if you choose the 6 by 9 trim size, your page sizes also must be 6 by 9.
-6 by 9 also works fantastic for ebook formatting, which means if you plan to do an ebook, your 6 by 9 pages will work for both of your formats.
+6 by 9 also works fantastically for ebook formatting, which means if you plan to do an ebook, your 6 by 9 pages will work for both of your formats.

 3. Mirrored margins – Mirrored margins allow for more space on the binding side of the book.